 I recommend black oil sunflower seeds.
 I would not buy bags of mixed birdseed that you can buy at the supermarket.
 It's full of red millet, which most of the birds won't eat.
 In my opinion, it's a waste of money.

 Location, location, location

 Other specialty feeders can attracte varied clientele.
 I offer nyjer seed, which is tiny and rather expensive, in special hanging feeders.
 Goldfinches are all over that feeder all the time, and sometimes it also attracts pine siskins and common redpolls.
 Bigger birds leave it alone.

 I also put peanuts in a hanging wire mesh feeder for my favorite, the Tufted Titmouse.
-Sometimes a Carolina wren bops in for a peanut too.
+Sometimes a Carolina Wren bops in for a peanut too.